xovel/Carousel3D/README.md

 ## What is it?

 As mentioned above, it is just a 3d carousel plugin.
 The author has been accustomed to writting plugin in [vanilla-js](http://vanilla-js.com/), so it was writtened by vanilla-js.
-In other words, this plugin is independent, no jQuery, no any other libruary or framework.
+In other words, this plugin is independent, no jQuery, no any other library or framework.

-If you want some integrated functionality, just leave a [issue](https://github.com/xovel/Carousel3D/issues). ~~Although it will usually be ignored.~~
+If you want some integrated functionality, just leave an [issue](https://github.com/xovel/Carousel3D/issues). ~~Although it will usually be ignored.~~

 ## Demo